-Sub-sector Specific objectives Indicators Job creation and entrepreneurship SDGs: 8 Global Compact for 3.1: Migrants, displaced persons and/or community members are accessing entrepreneurial opportunities and financial systems.
-40 3.1.a: Number of migrants, displaced persons and/or community members accessing entrepreneurial opportunities and financial systems.
-3.1.b: Percentage of migrants, displaced persons and/or community members erporting they benefitted from entrepreneurial opportunities and financial systems.
-Migration objectives: 1, 2.
+Sub-sector Specific objectives Indicators Job creation and entrepreneurship SDG Objectives: 8 Global Compact for 3.1: Migrants, displaced persons and/or community members are accessing entrepreneurial opportunities and financial systems.
+3.1.a: Number of migrants, displaced persons and/or community members accessing entrepreneurial opportunities and financial systems.
+3.1.b: Percentage of migrants, displaced persons and/or community members reporting they benefitted from entrepreneurial opportunities and financial systems.
+Migration Objectives: 1, 2.
 3, 15 and 16 3.2: Policymakers are establishing enabling conditions for migrants, displaced persons and/or communities to start their own businesses.
-41 3.2.a: Number of policies, programs or other related interventions adopted to promote migrants, displaced persons and community member's entrepreneurship activities.
-Skills development and vocational training SDGs: 4 and 8 Global Compact for Migration objectives: 1, 2, 3, 15 and 16 4.1: Migrants, displaced persons and/or community members are accessing affordable and quality technical and vocational education both onsite and remotely.
-42 4.1.a: Participation rate of youth and adults in affordable and quality technical and vocational education in the previous 12 months (disaggregated by sex, age and migration status).43 4.1.b: Share of districts (of a country or region) with accredited/registered TVET institutions.
+3.2.a: Number of policies, programmes or other related interventions adopted to promote migrants, displaced persons and community member's entrepreneurship activities.
+Skills development and vocational training SDG Objectives: 4 and 8 Global Compact for Migration Objectives: 1, 2, 3, 15 and 16 4.1: Migrants, displaced persons and/or community members are accessing affordable and quality technical and vocational education both onsite and remotely.
+4.1.a: Participation rate of youth and adults in affordable and quality technical and vocational education in the previous 12 months (disaggregated by sex, age and migration status).
+4.1.b: Share of districts (of a country or region) with accredited/registered TVET institutions.
 4.1.c: Drop-out rates (disaggregated by sex, age and migration status).
 4.1.d: Percentage of migrants, displaced persons and/or community members who feel satisfied with their level of access to affordable and quality technical and vocational education (both onsite and remote).
-4.2: Education and training providers enable migrants, displaced persons and/or community members to participate in technical and vocational education and skills development both onsite and remotely.
+4.2: Education and train providers enable migral displaced persons and community members participate in technical a vocational education and s development both onsite remotely.
 4.2.a: Number and type of TVET courses/ profiles newly introduced that are considered to specifically address training of migrants, displaced persons and/or community members in trade areas with potential for decent employment.
 4.2.b: Participation rate in TVET (disaggregated by sex, age and migration status).

-^{40.} In line with and contributing to existing SDG target 8.3.
-41. In line with and contributing to existing SDG target 8.3.
-42. In line with and contributing to existing SDG target 8.6 and SDG target 4.3.
-43. Directly contributing to existing SDG Indicator 4.3.1.
+39. In line with and contributing to existing SDG target 8.3.
+40. In line with and contributing to existing SDG target 8.3.
+41. In line with and contributing to existing SDG target 8.6 and SDG target 4.3.
+42. Directly contributing to existing SDG Indicator 4.3.1.